 There are some people who don't believe racks make much difference to the performance of a sound system.
-We disagree – hi-fi or home cinema electronics need support and isolation to have the best chance of delivering everything they've got.
+We disagree.
+Hi-fi or home cinema electronics need support and isolation to have the best chance of delivering everything they've got.

 So what do you need to know about racks?
 Most are modular, so you can select the number of shelves you need.
 They're usually flat-pack but easy to assemble in around 15 minutes or so.
-You'll also want to pay attention to the type of wood used to make the shelves and choose a finish that suits your style.
+You'll also want to pay attention to the type of wood used to make the shelves and choose a finish that suits your listening room's style.

 It's well engineered and the bamboo shelving is beautifully finished.
 Great care has been taken to control the flow of mechanical energy in the rack’s structure, with each leg decoupled from the shelf it's attached to.

 Paying just short of £600 for a three-tier Evoque Eco SE2 is hardly a trivial sum, but if you really want to hear just how well your system can perform, this is a sound investment.